by Texas Homesteader ~

 Luckily, all it took was a damp rag and I’m once again left with a brand new clean-slate label.

-I bought a *White Paint Pen and re-printed the word BREAD for a more permanent label.
+I bought a *White Paint Pen and re-wrote the word BREAD for a more permanent label.

 I mean, this canister will ALWAYS be my bread box.
 So there’s no need for the print to be removed and replaced #amiright?